DraSoGo/2110104-COMP-PROG/README.md

 ## ⭐ Recommend

-about interesting problem and technic that I use to solve this.
+It about interesting problem and technic that I use to solve this.

 ### 📋 Table of Contents
 - [01\_Expr\_31](#01_expr_31) - Interesting problem